kevinrue/velociraptor/README.md

 [![R build status](https://github.com/kevinrue/velociraptor/workflows/build-check-deploy/badge.svg)](https://github.com/kevinrue/velociraptor/actions)
 <!-- badges: end -->

-The goal of velociraptor is to ...
+The goal of velociraptor is to provide an R toolkit for single-cell velocity computation.

 ## Installation

-You can install the released version of velociraptor from [GitHub](https://github.com/kevinrue/velociraptor) with:
+You can install the latest version of velociraptor from [GitHub](https://github.com/kevinrue/velociraptor) with:

 ``` r
 install.packages("remotes")